 People buy from people, so it’s always more appealing if you do the viewings yourself as the seller.
 You will know the property more than anyone and the best features to show off alongside any small issues that they may need to be aware of to provide a more balanced view.
 Estate Agents do want to earn their commission but will have limited knowledge about the property you own.

-The projection you offer about your own experience is the main factor when it comes to selling your home.
+The projection you offer about your own experience is the main factor when it comes to selling your home and Moving Home in Nottingham.
 It helps to accentuate this factor to show how you’ve developed an emotional connection to your home and created great memories meaning so will the future buyer, especially if they’re looking for a family home.